microsoft/CsWinRT/nuget/readme.md

 * Other project references producing winmd files
 * Raw winmd file references

-For any winmd file discovered above, C#/WinRT creates reference (consuming) projection sources (*.cs files).
+For WinRT types defined in winmd files discovered above, C#/WinRT creates C# projection source files for consuming those WinRT types.
 These sources can then be compiled into a projection assembly for client projects to reference, or compiled directly into an app.

 ## Details